 For example, in research about reading ability, you may point out that given the timeframe of the study a 20% increase in scores is already “good.”
 In this way, the reader understands the target of the study; otherwise, the reader will wonder about your idea of a decent grade.

 The Methodology helps the reader understand the process you implemented, helping confirm if the study was done correctly or not.
-So consider the pointers above to ensure your Methodology is presented well.
+So consider the pointers above to ensure your Methodology is presented well, or order a custom dissertation at Dissertation Team to get your paper done by writing professionals.